Understanding csrf_token in Django: What It Is, Why It Exists, and How to Use It

 When the form is submitted:

-- Token goes with request body
+- Token is sent with request body

 - Django verifies it